deeplearning540/deeplearning540.github.io/_sources/module-01/content.rst.txt

 Content
 =======

-This lesson is based on `Regression <https://carpentries-incubator.github.io/machine-learning-novice-sklearn/02-regression/index.html>`_.
+This lesson is based on `Regression <https://carpentries-incubator.github.io/machine-learning-novice-sklearn/02-regression/index.html>`_ and will be shared as a video.

 Check your Learning